A Global Workforce

-The Career Centre's downloadable Job search guide contains local information on writing a resume and job applications, and preparing for interviews.
+The downloadable Job search guide contains local information on writing a resume and job applications, and preparing for interviews.

-The Employment trends page within the Career Centre website provides information on which occupations are likely to be in high demand in Western Australia.
+The Employment trends page within the Jobs and Skills WA website provides information on which occupations are likely to be in high demand in Western Australia.

-This specialist Career Centre offers free career and training advice to people from culturally and linguistically diverse (CaLD) backgrounds.
-Services are offered face to face, online or over the phone.
-If English is not your main spoken language, visit or phone the specialist Career Centre on 9344 2468.
+This specialist service offers free career and training advice to people from culturally and linguistically diverse (CaLD) backgrounds.
+Services are offered through Mercy Community Services and are available face to face, online or over the phone.

 Western Australian Government